-There are a lot of different categories of parts, from very high-quality name brands to very inexpensive parts.
-In general, if reliable aftermarket parts matter, you should look for name brand components.
-However, cheap auto parts may be OK if you are keeping an older car on the road.
+There are a lot of different categories of parts, from very high-quality name brands to very inexpensive generic parts.
+In general, if reliable replacement aftermarket auto parts matter, you should look for name brand components.
+However, cheap auto parts may be right for you if you are keeping an older car on the road.

 4- Does the Store Matter?

 The part store you’re buying from can be a good predictor parts quality.
 Distributors carry the parts they can sell.
-So, in general, consumer facing outlets generally carry consumer grade product and wholesale focused outlets usually carry higher quality parts demanded by repair shops.
+So, in general, consumer facing outlets generally carry consumer grade product and wholesale focused outlets usually carry high quality parts demanded by auto repair shops.

-So, if you want the same quality parts a shop would use when repairing your vehicle, go to a wholesale parts outlet.
-And if you want recognizable name brands and DIY focused components go to a retail auto parts store.
+So, if you want the same quality parts an auto repair shop would use when repairing your vehicle, go to a wholesale parts outlet.
+And if you want recognizable name brands and DIY focused components go to a retail replacement auto parts store.
 Both are great choices depending upon your needs and budget.

 5- Where Should I buy my parts?